seanwoodward/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 ### Primary keyed tables

-It is possible to tell let the `@Table` macro know which property of your data type is the primary key for the table in the database, and doing so unlocks new APIs for inserting, updating, and deleting records.
+It is possible to let the `@Table` macro know which property of your data type is the primary key for the table in the database, and doing so unlocks new APIs for inserting, updating, and deleting records.
 By default the `@Table` macro will assume any property named `id` is the primary key, or you can explicitly specify it with the `primaryKey:` argument of the `@Column`